The market of solar telescopes

 For short, a refractor with an aperture of 80 mm or less does not require an ERF because the amount of energy collected by the lens is too weak to damage the filter system.
 Their lens and their diagonal reflect more than 99 % of incoming energy and there no risk for damaging any part of the scope, unless it is made of paper...

 It is only required to use an ERF in combination with a UV/IR cut filter with all scopes above 80 mm of aperture because their beam concentrates more solar energy.
-The UV/IR cut filter must be placed prior to any other optical element to block all excess of energy, specially prior the possible diagonal, or directly onto the Quark filter or the Barlow lens.
+The UV/IR cut filter must be placed prior to any other optical element to block all excess of energy, specially prior the possible diagonal (by lack of place some users place it directly onto the Quark filter or the Barlow lens).

 Daystar also recommends to not use colored glass ERF at rear of the scope because they will break under the heat, and specially on SCT, Petzval refractors, some older oil spaced triplet used without UV resistant oils or any scope for which there is no efficient UV/IR cut solution.
 A colored glass ERF must maintain the optical configuration and thus be polished to λ/4, and block all visible light below 500 nm if you want to use a Na or He D3 line filter or below 600 nm if you are only interested in the Hα line.